Indicator/turn signals

 the innards of each flasher unit

-Mk1 cars had a cylindrical 3-terminal indicator flasher unit GFU103 FL5 but it's completely different to 1980s 3-pin electronic flasher units.
-Terminals can be screwed or Lucar/spade, two are for the 12v supply in (B or X, green) and the flashing supply out to the indicator switch (L, light-green/brown) as for later factory 2-terminal devices, the third terminal (P, light-green/purple) is used for flashing the dash tell-tales.
+Mk1 cars had a cylindrical 3-terminal indicator flasher unit originally GFU103 FL5 but it's completely different to 1980s 3-pin electronic flasher units.
+Terminals can be screwed or Lucar/spade, one is for the 12v supply in (B or X, green), one for output to the indicator switch and the lights at the corners of the car (L, light-green/brown), the third terminal (P, light-green/purple) is used for flashing the dash tell-tales.
 This supplies 12v to both tell-tales at the same time, the other side of each tell-tale goes to additional contacts on the indicator switch which provide an earth to the appropriate tell-tale when the switch is operated to one side or the other.
-The tell-tale flashes in anti-phase to the corners of the car, and comes on as soon as you operate the switch and only goes off after a short delay, which means the corners of the car don't light up until after a short delay, then start flashing on-off-on-off (MGB 2-terminal flasher units and those on later cars are designed to come on straight away to give warning to other road uses as soon as possible).
+The tell-tale flashes in anti-phase to the corners of the car, and comes on as soon as you operate the switch and only goes off after a short delay, which means the corners of the car don't light up until after a short delay, then start flashing on-off-on-off.
+From brief exposure to one of these units with one bulb not working the other bulb only makes a very brief flash, barely visible to other road users, the tell-tale may be on for much longer with only a brief period off.
+Note that to use a two-terminal flasher unit you would need to connect the light-green/brown and light-green/purple wires to one of the terminals with green connected to the other.
+But note the warnings on using modern SFB115 units at the top of this page, units intended for hazards, and any number of so-called 'universal' and LED types, elsewhere in these pages.

 If that wasn't enough there are at least two types of this flasher unit - one for MGBs and one for Triumph TR4 and earlier, and the difference is in how the tell-tale is operated.
 Helping a pal with the indicators on his TR4 he had bought what he thought was the correct flasher unit ... but the tell-tale was on all the time with the ignition, albeit flashing when the indicators were being used.
 From what I knew about the Mk1 MGB system I realised that what he had was an MGB unit, which has the additional contacts on the indicator switch so the tell-tale is off when they are not being used.
 The TR4 only has one tell-tale for both sides, and no extra contacts on the indicator switch, so it needs a flasher unit where the tell-tale contact is not live until the unit starts flashing.
 Paradoxically it wouldn't matter if the TR4 and earlier unit was used on an MGB, so the question has to be why the MGB had a different one (the MGA apparently had two different systems, one the same as the Triumph and the 1500 which is completely different as it involves flashing the brake lights).